 Rose was a

 popular name back in the late 19th century, according to Nameberry.
 It is also a classic flower, and one that everyone loves.
 It's become the staple of Valentine's Day and stands for love.
 Why not name your child after this flower that takes everyone's breath away?
-Dan Kitwood/Getty Images News/Getty Images
+4 Camellia Dan Kitwood/Getty Images News/Getty Images

 This name was very popular in older generations.
 Nameberry said

 it has been around since the '30s and it maybe it's time for it to have a moment.
 You can call your little one Millie for short.
 It makes it the perfect nickname for this charming monicker.
+5 Rosemary

 Rosemary is not only a useful herb, but it is a

 Latin name meaning dew of the sea, stated She Knows.
-It's an adorable name for a spring baby, and the nicknames are endless: Rose, Rosie, Mary, etc.
+It's an adorable name for a spring baby, and the nicknames are endless: Rose, Rosie, Mary, etc. 6 Jasmine

 Yes, Jasmine is a Disney Princess, but it's also a lovely white and yellow flower. with an amazing scent.
 Jasmine smells so good, which is why you've seen it used in many cosmetic produces like creams, soaps, and shampoos.

 Violet isn't just a shade of purple, it's a flower, too.
 Violet was also a trendy

 baby name back in the early 1900's, according to NameBerry.
 Jennifer Garner and Ben Affleck named their first daughter after this flower, which probably helped put it back on the map.
 9 Sage